bitnose/learning-blog/content/posts/homework-1.md

 ## **Cyber Kill Chain vs ATT&CK Enterprise matrix**

+a) How would you compare Cyber Kill Chain and ATT&CK Enterprise matrix?
+Who do you think could benefit from these models?
+(Bonus: Do you think anything is missing from either of these models?)

-A big difference between the two models is the way they approach the subject.
+To my mind, a big difference between the two models is the way they approach the subject.
 Cyber Kill Chain approaches intrusions as a linear continuity of different procedures following each other after reaching the goal of each step.
 The focus is on identifying and stopping the intrusion, the earlier the better.

 Cyber Kill Chain is more theoretical and strategical approach.
 ATT&CK Enterprise matrix rather goes into detail and depth containing a lot of data regarding both adversarie's and defender's sides.
 ATT&CK Enterprise matrix is providing references and examples when Cyber Kill Chain is focusing more on the big picture.